SYSC3110/project-teamtoyin/ReadMe.txt

 contains(String n): returns true if the input String object is in the HashMap as a key so it represents a unique node. getNeighbours(String n): takes in a string object which represents a node and returns the HashSet associated with that node which are the node’s neighbours.

+Message.java
+This class encapsulates everything about a message.
+In the constructor, it takes the content of the message you are trying to pass on, also the source of the message and the desired destination.
+This class contains a method called countHop() and this method increments a counter for every time this message goes through a hop which is an intermediary node.
+Algorithm.java
+This class is the Algorithm interface and is following the strategy pattern since we are going to have different routing algorithms.
+The methods in this class are not implemented and will be implemented in the concrete algorithms that will implement this Algorithm.java class

+RandomAlgorithm.java
+This class is a concrete Algorithm class and it implements the methods defined in the interface Algorithm.java class.
+This constructor takes in a network object and the run method takes in a message object that is going to be transported from one node to the next. next(String n): this method takes in a string object that represents a node and determines the next node that a packet should traverse from the current node.
+It does this by:
+•	Checks if node actually exists in the HashMap
+•	Gets neighbours of the present node which are in the HashSet
+•	For random algorithm, we get the size of the neighbours and then get a random number within the range of the size of the neighbours
+•	Now all we do is fetch the random neighbour and return it run(Message m): this method takes in a message object and gets the message source and destination.
+The next node is selected in this method by invoking the next() method.
+The current node is then updated to the next node.
+The packet transmitted gets incremented each time a packet is received at a node and also the number of hops a message goes through gets incremented.

+Run.java
+This class contains the main method to run the program.
+Takes in user inputs when prompted on the console with the aid of Scanner and also print statements to tell the user when to enter these inputs.